php-dev-br/laravel-doc-pt-br/billing.md

 ### Charge With Invoice

-Sometimes you may need to make a one-time charge and offer a PDF invoice to your customer.
+Sometimes you may need to make a one-time charge and offer a PDF receipt to your customer.
 The `invoicePrice` method lets you do just that.
 For example, let's invoice a customer for five new shirts: